 A convertible car seat will help protect your child when facing forward or backward and will become a permanent fixture in your car.
 If I were buying one today, I’d get the Chicco Nextfit 65 due to its easy installation and extended rear-facing capability.
 We’ve updated this guide with new testing and research, and added some new seats to look forward to.
-The Chicco remains our pick for the best convertible car seat.
+The Chicco Nextfit remains our pick for the best convertible car seat.

 We considered 22 different seats over the course of our 40 hours of research and testing.
 We consulted with child passenger safety technicians and car seat bloggers, and we combed through reviews while conducting our own real-world testing to determine our pick for the best convertible car seat.

 who should buy this?